iglfranks/mini-react-project/README.md

 - Learned a lot from pair coding and its benefits.
 Two people looking at the same code allowed for a higher level of refinement and made bug-fixing and testing a lot more enjoyable with smaller errors being easier to identify.
 - Became much more comfortable with using Insomnia to test API requests and being able to delve into data to yield a more efficient writing of code.

+## Future features

+- Adding functionality to the search bar.
+- Refining the ‘remove from wishlist’ feature.
+- Add mobile responsiveness.